FigCapsHF/FigCapsHF.github.io/source/GettingStarted.rst

 Retrieving the dataset
 ===================================================================================================================

-To download and unzip the dataset, you can either do it manually through the `download link <https://figshare.com/ndownloader/files/40317607>`_ or by running the following commands
+The benchmark dataset can be downloaded from `here <https://figshare.com/ndownloader/files/41222934>`_ manually or by running the following commands

 .. code-block::

-   wget https://figshare.com/ndownloader/files/40317607 -O dataset.zip
+   wget  https://figshare.com/ndownloader/files/41222934 -O benchmark.zip
-   unzip dataset.zip
+   unzip benchmark.zip

 The directory structure is